 Together with the patient, the occupational therapist examines which activities are important and which obstacles are experienced.
 If necessary, the therapist will do tests to better understand the way in which certain activities are performed.
 Based on the patient’s capability and his own input, the occupational therapist draws up a treatment program or advice.
-The treatment program or advice may include, for example, using tools and/or adaptations (at home or at the workplace), using a different daily schedule or training of daily activities.
+This may include, for example, using tools and/or adaptations (at home or at the workplace), using a different daily schedule or training of daily activities.

 Occupational therapy takes place not only in the treatment room of the occupational therapist, but also at the location where the problems occur, such as at home, at work or at school.

-The long-term goals are, for example, about functioning in one year.
-The short-term goals include the skills needed to achieve the long-term goals.
-For example, if the long-term goal is to dress and undress independently, the exercises will focus on the fine motor skills.
+Long-term goals are, for example, about functioning again in one year.
+Short-term goals include the skills needed to achieve the long-term goals.
+For example, if the long-term goal is to dress and undress independently, the exercises will focus on fine motor skills.